-IoT Security – Part 2 of 3: Analysis of Gateway Security in an IoT Infrastructure
+IoT Security – Part 2 of 3: Analysis of IoT Gateway Security

 In part 1 of this blog series Principles of Holistic Security and End Point Security Elements, we introduced to you the basic components of an IoT infrastructure.
 We also explored holistic IoT security principles and how end point security can be implemented at the IoT device level.

 In this blog, we will look at the different components of IoT gateway security to protect IoT gateway devices in the infrastructure.